Visualizing outputs¶

 Markdown editor¶

-marimo automatically renders cells that only use mo.md
+marimo automatically renders cells that only use mo.md in a markdown editor

 that supports common hotkeys.
 You can switch between the Markdown and Python